caprinux/cheatsheets/gdb.md

 - GDB is a debugger primarily used in debugging ELF/Linux programs
 - The end goal is to have full read/write control over the memory at any point of execution to aid in analysis
+- GDB is powerful and even supports scripting.
+This list is in no way exhaustive of the capabilities of GDB.

 ### Extensions